ethicalanp/Property-Classifier/README.md

 Fine-tune a small language model specifically on property address text

-Also going to Src folder which contains python modules  for reusability
+Also going add  Src folder which contains python modules  for reusability